Our training programs build community skills and educate people to be suicide safe.

 "I attended Lifeline Adelaide’s Accidental Counsellor training and found the workshop to be practical and the trainer to be very knowledgeable and approachable."

 "A number of colleagues commented that they were in a far better position to face challenging circumstances after they had attended a Lifeline Adelaide suicide prevention workshop."

 Accidental Counsellor is designed to provide participants with the skills and knowledge to safely and effectively support customers, clients, colleagues, friends, or family, who are in distress or experiencing a crisis through the ‘Recognise, Respond, Refer’ model.
 Participants will not be trained to be a counsellor, but rather be provided with the foundational skills to support people in a range of situations.

 Applied Suicide Intervention Skills (ASIST)

-This comprehensive training provides the knowledge and skills to recognise when someone may be at risk of suicide.
-You will learn how to respond in ways that help increase someone’s immediate safety and refer them to appropriate help.
-The training will help you understand how to apply suicide first aid with family, friends, co-workers and team-mates, and in formal care-giving roles.
+ASIST provides knowledge and skills to recognise when someone may be at risk of suicide and respond in ways that help increase their immediate safety and refer them to appropriate help through an evidence based framework.

 If you are a frontline worker, our nationally accredited DV-aware workshops provide a safe space for you to learn how to recognise and respond confidently to those in crisis.